0xcert/framework/docs/connectors/ethereum-api.md

 ### signMethod

-A class instance `variable` holding a `string` which holds a type of signature that will be used (e.g., when creating claims).
+A class instance `variable` holding a `string` which holds the type of signature that will be used (e.g., when creating claims).

 ### unsafeRecipientIds